ianMuchesia/inventory-management-system/ReadMe.md

 - **Repository Pattern**: Abstracts data access logic, making the application more testable and maintainable
 - **Dependency Injection**: Promotes loose coupling between components
-- **Decorator Pattern**: Used for cross-cutting concerns like logging and caching
-- **Specification Pattern**: For flexible querying in repositories

 ### Database Design